paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-103-better-utilization-of-investments-leading-to-development.md

 (5) **Quorum** — Five members of the Board shall constitute a quorum for the transaction of business by the Board.

+(6) **Sunshine act compliance** — Meetings of the Board are subject to [section 552b of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section552b&num=0&edition=prelim) (commonly referred to as the “Government in the Sunshine Act”).

-**(c) Public hearings** The Board shall hold at least 2 public hearings each year in order to afford an opportunity for any person to present views with respect to whether—
+**(c) Public hearings** The Board shall—

+(1) hold at least 2 public hearings each year in order to afford an opportunity for any person to present views with respect to whether—

-(1) the Corporation is carrying out its activities in accordance with this chapter; and
+  (A) the Corporation is carrying out its activities in accordance with this chapter; and

-(2) any support provided by the Corporation under subchapter II of this chapter in any country should be suspended, expanded, or extended.
+  (B) any support provided by the Corporation under subchapter II of this chapter in any country should be suspended, expanded, or extended;

+(2) as necessary and appropriate, provide responses to the issues and questions discussed during each such hearing following the conclusion of the hearing;

+(3) post the minutes from each such hearing on a website of the Corporation and, consistent with applicable laws related to privacy and the protection of proprietary business information, the responses to issues and questions discussed in the hearing; and

+(4) implement appropriate procedures to ensure the protection from unlawful disclosure of the proprietary information submitted by private sector applicants marked as business confidential information unless—

+  (A) the party submitting the confidential business information waives such protection or consents to the release of the information; or

+  (B) to the extent some form of such protected information may be included in official documents of the Corporation, a nonconfidential form of the information may be provided, in which the business confidential information is summarized or deleted in a manner that provides appropriate protections for the owner of the information.

 **(d) Chief Executive Officer**